by Norm Miller

 BCM Director Thomas Worsham said subsequent BCM meetings will “bring complimentary perspectives to the chapel sermons with deeper discussions and Q and A sessions.”

-Discipleship groups will use the study guide “Joy Through Suffering” written by LC leaders.
+Discipleship groups will use the study guide “Joy Through Suffering” written by LCU leaders.

 Thomas will send group leaders questions drawn from chapel sermons and BCM meetings to supplement the discipleship book.
 He will also meet with them to assist and monitor the study’s progress.